xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

 1. org-wide defaults (also known as sharing settings)
     - org-wide defaults determine what access and permissions users have to records they do not own.
     - how org-wide defaults work in conjunction with profile permissions?
 The permissions determine the baseline level of access a user has to all record.
 Org-wide defaults can then further restrict these permissions on records a user does not own.
+2. role hierarchy: a way to extend access to record, when org-wide default have been set to anything more restrictive than public read/write
+3. implement sharing rules: we can implement sharing rules to open record access up to users when the org-wide defaults have been set to less than public public read/write

+#####summary:
+sharing ruls:
+data security:
+record level permission set.
+4 record access level: org-wide default: user can see other users' record when other users' record are set as org-wide default
+role:
+sharing: horizontal sharing with different department manually sharing: sharing to anyone you want access greater. profile/permission set: object/field level profile-baseline, permission set-additional